knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 The last key in `config_dev.yml` is `monolog`.
 Monolog *is* installed... and its recipe added config for the `dev` and `prod` environments.

-I haven't made any changes to my `monlog` config that I really care about - just this `firephp` section, which I could re-add if I want.
+I haven't made any changes to my `monolog` config that I really care about - just this `firephp` section, which I could re-add if I want.
 So I'll use the new default config and just... delete `config_dev.yml`!
 We can also delete `config_prod.yml`.